wekesa931/Anata/README.md

 ## Deploying to production ⚠️

+`Note: You must have rights to push to`master`before you can deploy.`

 When we have a bunch of features ready and merged to master and want to deploy to our users:

 We use [release-it ](https://github.com/release-it/release-it) to automate releasing on Github, so check out master locally.